 - Student members or Graduate Student members of the IEEE Communications Society must be at least 18 years of age at the time of entry submission.

-- IEEE ComSoc Membership - Non members can join IEEE ComSoc at any time.
-IEEE Student members must renew for the 2020 membership year and add ComSoc to be eligible to participate in the student contest.
+- IEEE ComSoc Membership – Non-members can join IEEE ComSoc at any time.
+IEEE Student members must renew their membership for the 2023 membership year and add ComSoc to be eligible to participate in the student contest.

 How to Enter

 Entries must be submitted using the form on the IEEE ComSoc website by